08Aristodemus24/thesis-writing-1/readme.md

-c # This repository contains all generalized code snippets and templates relating to model experimentation, training, evaluation, testing, server-side loading, client-side requests, usage documentation, loaders, evaluators, visualizers, and preprocessor utilities, and the model architectures, figures, and final folder
+c rrr# This repository contains all generalized code snippets and templates relating to model experimentation, training, evaluation, testing, server-side loading, client-side requests, usage documentation, loaders, evaluators, visualizers, and preprocessor utilities, and the model architectures, figures, and final folder

 # Requirements:
 1. git